 OVERVIEW: The Fidelity Foundation is the philanthropic arm of Fidelity Investments, the multinational financial services corporation.
-Its philanthropic grantmaking is large-scale and prioritizes two categories: Arts & Culture and Community Development & Social Services.
+Its philanthropic grantmaking is large-scale and prioritizes arts and culture, as well as community development and social services.

 IP TAKE: The Fidelity Foundation makes arts and culture, including dance, a priority in its philanthropic pursuits.
 In line with its corporate ethos, it takes a rigorous business-model approach to the types of projects it funds, even in this realm.

 PROFILE: The Fidelity Foundation was established in 1965 as the philanthropic arm of Fidelity Investments, the U.S.-based multinational financial services corporation.
 The foundation seeks “projects from organizations of regional or national importance throughout the United States.
 High-impact projects with potential to inform or influence the nonprofit sector are of particular interest.”
 The Fidelity Foundation focuses on two areas of giving: Arts & Culture and Community Development & Social Services.

 As befits the philanthropic arm of an investment firm, the Fidelity Foundation adopts a rigorous business-model approach as its granting criteria.
 It even applies this approach to its arts and culture funding.
 Indeed, the foundation looks for “strategic, transformative projects that have the potential to substantially increase the grantee's impact, efficiency or long-term sustainability.”
 Within those constructs, it seeks to invest grant money in projects that are:

 Planning Initiatives, such as funding for “project consultants to develop strategic, business, technology and other types of plans;”

 High-Impact Technology Projects “that can substantially increase an organization's efficiency, effectiveness and sustainability;”

 In other words, the Fidelity Foundation seeks to support projects that are big in scope and rigorously planned.